 Salaries and Wages: Consider compensation for associate doctors both as a percentage of total revenues and as a percentage of their production.
-On average most AAHA-accredited and other wellmanaged practices pay their associate doctors approximately 10.6% of total revenues.
+On average most and AAHA-accredited other wellmanaged practices pay their associate doctors approximately 10.6% of total revenues.
 When we consider associate doctor compensation as a percentage of production, a good rule of thumb is that each doctor should be compensated at approximately 22-25% of their production, including benefits.
 This is true regardless of whether or not you pay your doctors on production or if you pay them a base salary.

 Support staff compensation as a percentage of revenues typically represents between 19% and 22% of total revenues for most AAHA-accredited and other well-managed practices.
-When we assess our patients, we need to keep in mind factors that are specific to that patient like diet, environment,
+When we assess our patients, we need to keep in mind factors that are specific to that patient like diet, environment, lifestyle and even geographic location.

-Consider compensation for associate doctors both as a percentage of total revenues and as a percentage of their production. lifestyle and even geographic location.
 Similarly, when you compare your practice to industry standards, it is important to think about market specific factors such as minimum wage, availability of qualified staff, and costs of living.